Bronx Zoo Video Design Animates The Work Of A Well-Celebrated Children’s Book Author

 The team used a combo of CG and frame animations for the video’s scenic elements, to make them blend better together.

 The final video shows that the Penguin Publishing team has nothing to worry about: the animal animations are as close to the book versions as it gets.
 They even interact with other living zoo animals quite realistically.
 The animated bear looks at the real-life bear next to it.
 The zoo’s monkey looks directly at the moving caterpillar and then switches his gaze to the oncoming butterfly.
+It's an impressive display of how a video production company cancreate seamless and lifelike animations!

 Minimal Post-Production Results In A Very Raw And Organic Bronx Zoo Video Commercial